 Geography in South Africa

 South Africa occupies the southern tip of Africa, its long coastline stretching more than 2,500km from the desert border with Namibia on the Atlantic coast, southwards around the tip of Africa, then north to the border with subtropical Mozambique on the Indian Ocean.
-Most all of South Africa's 472,000 square miles lies below the Tropic of Capricorn, bordering countries Namibia and Botswana, Zimbabwe, Mozambique and Swaziland.
+Most of South Africa's 472,000 square miles of border lie below the Tropic of Capricorn, bordering countries Namibia and Botswana, Zimbabwe, Mozambique, and Swaziland.

 Several small rivers run into the sea along the coastline the major rivers are the Limpopo, a stretch of which is shared with Zimbabwe, and the Orange (with its tributary, the Vaal) which runs with a variable flow across the central landscape from east to west, emptying into the Atlantic Ocean at the Namibian border.

 The Central Plateau has a large range of landscape.
 It is ringed in the east, south and west by the Great Escarpment.
-In general the Great Escarpment slowly loses altitude into the northwestern areas of the Central Plateau , a nearly continuous escarpment of mountain ranges on the west, south, and east, and a narrow strip of low-lying land along the coast.
-In the main the central plateau consists of high (1,200-1,800 m), rolling grassland known as highveld.
-The highest points of the mountainous escarpment are found in Drakensberg Mountains, where the peaks can exceed heights of 3,050m.
+In general, the Great Escarpment slowly loses altitude into the northwestern areas of the Central Plateau, a nearly continuous escarpment of mountain ranges on the west, south, and east, and a narrow strip of low-lying land along the coast.
+In the main, the central plateau consists of high (1,200-1,800 m), rolling grassland known as highveld.
+The highest points of the mountainous escarpment are found in the Drakensberg Mountains, where the peaks can exceed heights of 3,050m.